Severson-Group/eMach-matlab/tools/jmag/README.md

 Although this workflow is consistent with the workflow in Infolytica MagNet, the workflow in JMAG has some additional steps to be followed.
 The JMAG workflow is as follows:
 1. Draw a cross section geometry
 2. Create regions
-3. If more than one regions are created in Step 2, delete unecessary regions
+3. If more than one region is created in Step 2, delete unecessary regions
 4. Extrude the region
 5. Create a study
 6. Add the geometry to the study